-Did you know that incorporating the schema markup gives your organization an opportunity to boost the search visibility?
+Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

-For one, it provides search engines with more information that helps them understand the site’s content.
+For one, schema provides search engines with more information that helps them understand the site’s content.
 This, in turn, increases your chances to rank for more relevant phrases.

-What’s more, it allows companies to enhance their search listings with more information relevant to a search query, and gain a competitive advantage over any other domain in SERPs.
+What’s more, using schema for SEO allows companies to enhance their search listings with more information relevant to a search query, and gain a competitive advantage over any other domain in SERPs.

 This listing, for example, uses schema to display star ratings and a number of reviews.

 And this one incorporates it to display upcoming events:

-In both examples, schema allowed those organizations to display crucial information for customers within the search listing.
+In both examples, schema allows those organizations to include crucial information for customers within the search listing.

-Since SEOs ask us about structured data – a lot – we've decided to create this short guide is seoClarity’s recommendation in how and why to use semantic markup.
+Since SEOs ask us about structured data – a lot – we've decided to create this short guide to show seoClarity’s recommendation in how and why to use semantic markup.

 From this guide, you’ll learn:

 - What is schema, and its benefits for SEO